Transactions

 removes from theirmempool

-Real-world simulation with non-instant finality
+Real-world simulation with non-instant confirmation

 - User creates a transaction